WPEN (FM): 2009-present: Sports talk

-On October 9, 2009, at 5 p.m., after playing Streetcorner Symphony by Rob Thomas, WNUW flipped to an FM simulcast of WPEN, with the new identity of "97.5 The Fanatic, Powered by ESPN."
+On October 9, 2009, at 5 p.m., after playing Streetcorner Symphony by Rob Thomas, WNUW flipped to an FM simulcast of WPEN, with the new identity of "97.5 The Fanatic, Powered by ESPN".
 The call sign was switched from WNUW to WPEN-FM.

 Some of the time, the two stations would simulcast; during national live game broadcasts from ESPN Radio or another network, the AM side would carry the games, while WPEN-FM would feature Philadelphia-focused sports talk.
 On December 21, 2012, AM 950 was sold to Family Radio and became WKDN.
-After the completion of the sale on January 10, 2013, WPEN-FM was assigned the WPEN call sign by the FCC.
+After the completion of the sale on January 10, 2013, 97.5 dropped the -FM suffix.

 WPEN-FM was Philadelphia's only FM sports station for its first two years until CBS Radio owned rival WIP moved to FM, replacing WYSP.

 Beginning with the 2012 NBA Playoffs, WPEN-FM became the flagship station for the Philadelphia 76ers, moving away from WIP-FM, where they were aired for years.
 Less than a week later, the Philadelphia Flyers announced they too were leaving WIP-FM for WPEN.

+On July 24, 2014, Temple University and Greater Media entered into a multi-year agreement for the station to become the official radio broadcaster for Temple football games beginning in the 2014 season.

 In 2016, WPEN began airing Philadelphia Soul regular season games, in the Arena Football League.

 On July 19, 2016, the Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WPEN) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

+On February 21, 2023, the Philadelphia Union and the Beasley Media Group announced a partnership agreement to make WPEN the official radio broadcast partner of the team.
+The station aired their first Union broadcast on February 25, 2023, in a match against the Columbus Crew.